 Between the bones (vertebrae) of your spinal column are discs that contain a gel-like substance.
 These discs allow the back to flex and bend, and act as shock absorbers between the vertebrae.
 When one of these discs ruptures, the gel-like substance can bulge out putting pressure on nearby nerves.
-This condition is referred to as a herniated disc, prolapsed disc, or slipped disc and can cause severe back pain and other symptoms.
+This condition is sometimes referred to as a herniated disc, prolapsed disc, or slipped disc and can cause severe back pain and other symptoms.
 Treatment is likely to include initial rest and rehabilitation, which will resolve the majority of herniated discs, but surgery may be required in some cases.
-The most common age to develop a herniated disc is between 30 and 50 years.
-Men are affected nearly twice as often as women are.

 As we age the discs become less flexible and begin to harden, making them more prone to tears.
 A herniated disc can be caused by a single excessive strain or injury.
 However, as degeneration of the discs progresses with age, some people may suffer herniated discs from more minor exertions or twists.

 Factors that can increase the likelihood of a herniated disc include: